 Michel Aimé Pouget, a French country architect, is perhaps the most renowned European expatriate to have influenced the Argentine winemaking industry.
 His winemaking journey started when Domingo Faustino, who was the Governor of the Cuyo region (and afterward became the President of Argentina), proposed to the Argentinean public government that the winemaking industry be advanced and developed.
 Consequently, Pouget was enlisted as a viticulture subject matter expert, and World Malbec Day was established to commemorate this historic occasion.

-Pouget established Argentina’s first farming foundation and plant nursery in Mendoza, as well as started importing French wine varieties such as Cabernet Sauvignon, Merlot, Malbec, and Pinot Noir.
-As a result, these grapes adapted well to the environment, producing wines that were more focused and of higher quality than Criolla varieties.
+Pouget established Argentina’s first farming foundation and plant nursery in Mendoza.
+He also started importing French wine varieties such as Cabernet Sauvignon, Merlot, Malbec, and Pinot Noir.
+These grapes adapted well to the environment and produced higher quality wines than Criolla varieties.
 Argentina’s vine pool grew steadily throughout the late 19th and early 20th centuries, with several types from all across Europe.

-The Transandine Railway, inaugurated in Mendoza in 1885, was a crucial component in the growth of Argentina’s winemaking industry.
+The Transandine Railway, which opened between 1891 and 1910, was a crucial component in the growth of Argentina’s winemaking industry.
 Because of the train, wines could be transported and delivered from Mendoza to the larger markets of Buenos Aires.
 Before the railroad connection, donkeys would take over a month to transport wine in barrels across the country.
-However, with the emergence of Transandine, it just took one day to travel by rail.
-Consequently, more demand resulted in increased supply, and the grape plantations developed faster.
+However, with the emergence of Transandine, it just took just one day to travel by rail.
+Consequently, the wine was available to a larger market, creating a higher demand.
+The wineries matched this demand by increasing supply and planting more vineyards.

-The new railway network also sparked an urbanization phenomenon, with an influx of foreign employees and their families settling into provincial winemaking regions.
-Between 1880 and 1900, wineries began to spring up beside the railways, and existing grape plantation fields were cultivated more than fivefold.
+The new railway network in Argentina also sparked an urbanization phenomenon, with an influx of foreign employees and their families settling into provincial winemaking regions.
+Between 1880 and 1900, wineries began to spring up beside the railways, and existing vineyards increased in size tremendously.

-The company was affected by the Great Depression of the 1930s, but by the middle of the 20th century, consumption rose again, and Argentina’s wine production and consumption peaked in the 1970s.
+Argentinian wineries were affected by the Great Depression of the 1930s, but by the middle of the 20th century, consumption rose again, and Argentina’s wine production and consumption peaked in the 1970s.
+Argentine wines are enjoyed worldwide, and the country’s wine industry is a major contributor to its economy.
+Thanks to the new railway network, Argentina’s wine industry was able to thrive and become one of the most important in the world.

 This Day in Wine History

-1556: During this time, the first wine plantation was made by Cedron.
+1556: During this time, the first wine plantation was started by Cedron.

 1977: The wine industry in Argentina reached the pinnacle of its output.